maxtoroq/maxtoroq.github.io/_posts/2007-11-10-expando-properties-and-the-domelementgetattribute-method-in-firefox.md

 When working on a custom validator control with client-side script I had issues with the JavaScript code in Firefox.
 This is what I learnt.

 ASP.NET 2.0 uses expando properties to attach additional information to validators, properties like `controltovalidate`, `errormessage`, `evaluationfunction`, etc. This is done programatically at the client, instead of just rendering invalid HTML attributes.
-Expando properties in javascript are perfectly legal.
+Expando properties in JavaScript are perfectly legal.
 Here's an example of the generated code for two validators:

 ```javascript
 var rutVal = document.all ? document.all["rutVal"] : document.getElementById("rutVal");